bparanj/crystal/electronics/components/resistor-ac.md

     <text x="60" y="30" font-size="10">Phase Difference = 0°</text>
 </svg>

-Is dimmer switch an example for potentiometer?

-Yes, a dimmer switch is a common practical example of a potentiometer, but with some technical differences:
+a dimmer switch is a common practical example of a potentiometer, but with some technical differences:

 Traditional Dimmer Switch:

 1. Uses a TRIAC (electronic component) with a potentiometer
 2. Works by phase control - cutting portions of AC waveform
 3. More efficient for AC power control